Loom Hero Image

 How Might We Questions

-Through a rigorous 4 weeks of research and analysing our findings, our team grew together to build a depth of knowledge to define the problem space using appropriate terminology.
+Through a rigorous 4 weeks of research and analysing our findings, our team grew together in depth of knowledge to define the problem space using appropriate terminology.
 We learned about novel insights that tested our assumptions and found clarity on the core issues for our users.
 With this sense of excitement and growth in designing for this space, we felt good to move forward.
-Shifting from the Define stage to the Develop stage, we used How Might We questions to turn our insights into actionable steps that keep the core problems in mind.
+To go from a Defining stage to the Developing stage, we used How Might We questions to turn our insights into actionable steps that keep the core problems in mind.
 These were the questions we asked ourselves to guide our design process moving forward.

 1